Last Updated: April 16, 2022

 Download the Minimalist Baby Registry Checklist Spreadsheet

 Why a spreadsheet?
 I think of a baby registry as an outward-facing shared list for friends and family to know what to gift.
-And the checklist spreadsheet is a private list for just you, making sure you have everything you need.
-And it’s also a baby budget.
+And the checklist spreadsheet & baby budget is a private list for just you, making sure you have everything you need.
+The second trimester is a great time to work on your baby checklist and budget.
+Before you start buying baby stuff.
 Giving you a more realistic look at how much all this baby stuff is potentially going to cost, where you want to splurge or save, and how gifts and buying used can really help with the first few months of baby expenses.
 You can download the spreadsheet for a “Pay what you want” price.

 The Best Minimalist Registry